 COOK: End-of-Summer Grilled Vegetable Medley

-Due to time constraints, I don’t can as much as I want so I end up dehydrating and freezing most of my vegetable abundance.
+Due to time constraints, I don’t can as much as I want so I end up dehydrating and freezing most of my garden grown vegetables.
 Grilling marinated vegetables is easy, delicious and nutritious, and I started making this recipe about 20 years ago when I found a large grilling basket.
 Make a large bowl of this on the weekend and you can serve veggies every night of the week.

 Freeze a portion each time you make these and you can enjoy summer’s grilled bounty in the deep freeze of winter.
 This year, I am going to experiment with dehydrating a batch for a backpacking trip next summer.